verhovsky/Google-Search-for-Power-Users/README.md

 ## note ##

-If you use [Personal Blocklist](https://chrome.google.com/webstore/detail/nolijncfnkgaikbjbdaogikpmpbdcdef), and you want to block a domain, you will have to disable this extension in __Extensions --> Google Search Power User Edition --> Enabled__ (uncheck the box).
+If you use [Personal Blocklist](https://chrome.google.com/webstore/detail/nolijncfnkgaikbjbdaogikpmpbdcdef), and you want to block a domain, you will have to disable this extension in __Extensions --> Google Search for Power Users --> Enabled__ (uncheck the box).

 ## todo ##